Posts

 Image

+🌿 “Your path isn’t meant to make sense to everyone.
+The right people will honour it, even when they don’t fully understand.”
 There was a time I tried so hard to explain myself.
 Like many of you, I've experienced moments when I've tried to make others see what I saw, to feel what I felt, to understand why I chose a quieter path.
 A path of healing, of faith, of becoming.
 But I quickly learned that not everyone is meant to see your transformation up close.
 And that’s okay.
 When I became a mother, some didn’t understand why I stepped back from specific roles.
 When I moved to a new country, others couldn’t see the weight of starting over.
 And when I chose to rest instead of hustle, I was questioned.
 These were just a few instances where I had to defend my personal growth journey.
 When I launched my faceless blog — a quiet space for women — some asked, “Why not show your face?
 Why not go bigger?”
 But I’ve come to understand this: my becoming is not a performance.
-It’s personal.
-It’s between me, God, and the gentle voice I follow within.
-People may misunderstand your decisions — to pause, to protect y...
+It’s personal...

 You Are Responsible for the Outcome of Your Life